ryanhood10/BlogPostWriter/README.md

 Once both servers are running, open your browser and navigate to `http://localhost:3000`.
 Follow these steps to generate a cover letter:

-1. Fill in the prompts with your job position, company name, relevant skills, company values, and the job listing.
+1. Fill in the prompts with your desired article information.
-2. Click on the "Generate Cover Letter" button.
+2. Click on the "Generate Blog Post" button.
-3. The generated cover letter will appear below the form.
-You can then copy it to the clipboard for use in your job application.
+3. The generated blog post will appear below the form.
+You can then copy it to the clipboard for use in your blog.

 ### Deployment